cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 Orthology relationships effectively convey the same information as `speciesSpecific` with the advantage that they do not require the addition of a parent term.
-However, between N orthologous pathways, there will be a complete graph of (1/2) * N * (N-1) edges.
+However, between N orthologous pathways, there will be a complete subggraph of (1/2) * N * (N-1) edges (also called a clique in graph theory).
 Depending on the downstream use case, these kinds of subgraphs can be problematic.

 Because `kegg.pathway:hsa04210 skos:exactMatch reactome:R-HSA-109581`,
 we can infer `reactome:R-HSA-109581 orthology kegg.pathway:bta04210`.
-However, I think it would be best to only curate orthology relationships within a given database because it will increase N of the complete subgraph (also called a clique in graph theory).
+However, I think it would be best to only curate orthology relationships within a given database because it will increase the size (N) of the clique.

 ## Pathway is About a Concept

-KEGG, Reactome, and WikiPathways not only include pathways, but also other schematics about specific topics such as diseases, families of proteins, and other biological entities.
+KEGG, Reactome, and WikiPathways not only include pathways, but also other "maps" about specific topics such as diseases, families of proteins, and other biological entities.

 For example, KEGG has an entry `kegg.pathway:hsa05010` entitled *Alzheimer disease - Homo sapiens (human)*.